How to Clean Violin Strings (Without Damaging Your Instrument)

 • Strings that won’t hold pitch

-At that point, replacement is the better option.
+At that point, replacing or upgrading your strings is the better option.

 Final Advice for Adult Beginners